Pwn-Solo/pwn-solo.github.io/_posts/2026-05-20-QuickHealVuln.md

 The port should have a restrictive DACL limiting connections to Quick Heal's service account (`NT AUTHORITY\SYSTEM` or a dedicated service SID).
 Relying solely on the ggc trust check as the access control boundary is insufficient given how easily it can be bypassed.

 **3. Privileged kernel operations exposed without layered authorization**
-`FltCreateFile`, `FltReadFile`, and `ZwDuplicateObject` operating in kernel context should not be reachable from user-mode via a communication port with no secondary authorization.
+`FltCreateFile`, `FltReadFile`, and `ZwDuplicateObject` operating in kernel context should not be reachable from user mode via a communication port with no secondary authorization.
 Defense in depth requires that privileged operations verify caller identity independently of a single bypassable trust flag.